 How Are Sand Fleas Different in Dogs, Humans, and Other Animals?

 Because sand fleas typically prey on water animals, those are the only animals who tend to react differently than domestic dogs and humans, who can get treatment and rid themselves of the sand fleas.
 Sand fleas, if left untreated, are beyond pesky, especially to their waterborne prey.
 Sand fleas typically find a water animal to attack, stay on that animal, multiply, and feast until the animal dies.
 This is not usually common with domesticated dogs because a dog with sand fleas is treatable.

-A mountain dog whose owners were used to dealing with typical fleas and ticks went on vacation to the beach one weekend with his owners.
+A mountain dog whose owners were used to dealing with typical fleas and ticks went on vacation to the beach one weekend with the family.
 After the second day of playing fetch at the beach, swimming in the water, and lounging around in the warm sand, the dog became irritable, scratching at his skin incessantly overnight.
 At first glance, the owners didn't notice anything out of the ordinary.
 Once they arrived back in their mountain home, they took their dog to see their veterinarian who, with the help of a trained eye and a magnified looking glass, was able to spot the clear crustaceans known as sand fleas.
 With tweezers, the veterinarian was able to pluck them out of the dog's fur, give the dog a bath in the office, and instruct the owners to wash and use hot water to sanitize everything they had brought back from the beach.
-This was a lucky dog and a lucky family because their house was not infested with fleas and because this dog lives in the deep woods of the mountains, he was already getting flea and tick control through his veterinarian and owners.
+This was a lucky dog and a lucky family because their house was not infested with fleas.